Cynthia Anne Connolly, PhD, RN, FAAN

 - BSN, University of Pennsylvania, 1980

 Dr. Connolly combines her education in historical research, policy background, and many years of pediatric nursing practice to teach undergraduate courses in children’s health and psychological and social diversity.
 She also teaches two humanities-related courses open to undergraduates throughout the university, one on nursing and health care history and another that emphasizes the uses of narrative and memoir to consider major themes and events related to the experience of health and illness in the United States.
 She created and directs the History, Health and the Humanities minor at the nursing school.
-This innovative initiative provide students with the tools and perspectives to study a clinical issues in ways different than the lens provided by natural or social sciences.
+This innovative initiative provide students with the tools and perspectives to study clinical issues in ways different than the lens provided by natural or social sciences.

-Dr. Connolly’s current research, Children and Drug Safety: Balancing Risk and Protection in Twentieth Century America, was funded by a Robert Wood Johnson Foundation Investigator Award and the National Endowment for the Humanities and will be published in early 2018 by Rutgers University Press Critical Issues in Health and Medicine series.
+Dr. Connolly’s most recent book, Children and Drug Safety: Balancing Risk and Protection in Twentieth Century America, was funded by a Robert Wood Johnson Foundation Investigator Award and the National Endowment for the Humanities and was published in 2018 by Rutgers University Press Critical Issues in Health and Medicine series.
 This book traces the development, use, and marketing of drugs for children in the twentieth century, a history that sits at the interface of the state, business, health care providers, parents, and children.
 Children and Drug Safety illuminates the historical dimension of a clinical and policy issue with great contemporary significance, many of the drugs administered to children today have never been tested for safety and efficacy in the pediatric population.
 Children and Drug Safety also reveals the ways in which the ethics regarding how best to evaluate drugs in the pediatric population has always been dynamic and contingent.
 At some historical moments, it has been considered in children’s “best interest” for them to participate in drug trials; at other times, they have been barred from such research in an effort to “protect” them.
 The issues embedded in discussions of children and drugs involve social justice considerations regarding society’s obligations to children, evolving understandings of their place and protection in society, determinations of who should decide what interventions are in their best interests, and how they should be funded.

 Her prior National Library of Medicine-funded research examined health disparities using children and tuberculosis as a case study.
 The resulting award-winning book, Saving Sickly Children: The Tuberculosis Preventorium in American Life, 1909–1970 was published by Rutgers University Press Critical Issues in Health and Medicine series in 2008.
 A monograph analyzing policies, practices, and missed opportunities surrounding the development of well child care in the United States, Well-Child Care and the Commonwealth Fund’s Child Development and Preventive Care Program, was supported by the Commonwealth Fund and published in 2013.